 - Nadine Bütow, Public Relations Global Perspectives Initiative

-- Dr. Ingrid Hamm, Co-Founder Global Perspectives Initiative
+- Dr. Ingrid Hamm, Co-Founder and CEO Global Perspectives Initiative

 Nadine Bütow, Public Relations